-At Statcare Urgent Care we not only diagnose and confirm your urinary tract infection (bladder infection or kidney infection) by doing an in-office test, we also treat you without the need for an appointment.
+Experiencing pain or discomfort every time you relieve yourself?
+It could be a urinary tract infection (UTI).
+At Statcare Urgent Care, we can help diagnose urinary tract infection (bladder infection or kidney infection) by doing an in-office test.
+More than that, we also provide treatment without the need for an appointment.

-The term UTI is frequently used to indicate an infection anywhere along the urinary tract, but a urinary tract infection (UTI) can also be specified based on the part of the urinary tract affected by the infection:
+UTI is often used to indicate an infection anywhere along the urinary tract.
+But it can also be specified based on the part of the urinary tract affected by the infection: